 Schools Near Morrisville, NC, with Computer Technology Studies

-Detailed information about one university and one community college near Morrisville is found here.
+Detailed information about one university and one community college near Morrisville can be found here.
 Learn what specific degrees can be earned and what types of courses are included in each program.
 Find helpful facts about each school in the table below.

 - North Carolina State University is based in Raleigh, about seven miles southeast of downtown Morrisville.
 The university offers a 4-year degree in computer science.

-- At Durham Technical Community College, students can find two associate degree programs focusing on areas of computer technology.
-The college is located approximately 13 miles north of downtown Morrisville.
+- At Durham Technical Community College, students can find associate degrees, certificates and diploma programs focusing on areas of information technology.
+The college is located approximately 10 miles north of downtown Morrisville.

 Find schools that offer these popular programs